bkonkle/nakago/website/docs/tutorial.md

 The `main.rs` uses the [pico-args](https://docs.rs/pico-args/0.5.0/pico_args/) to parse a simple command-line argument to specify an alternate config path, which is useful for many deployment scenarios that dynamically map a config file to a certain mount point within a container filesystem.

-In the `http/` folder, you'll find an empty AppState with a dependency injection Provider that you can fill in with your own dependencies.
+In the `http/` folder, you'll find an Axum handler and a router initialization hook.
 The router maps a simple `GET /health` route to a handler that returns a JSON response with a success message.

 You now have a simple foundation to build on.
 Let's add some more functionality!